 All four degrees are additionally offered with a Co-op option.
 To graduate with Co-op, students are required to complete three 4-month Co-op work terms (COOP 1902, COOP 2902, COOP 3902) or a 12 or 16-month internship (COOP 3706 or COOP 3806).
 Co-op students who complete COOP 3902 have the option of completing COOP 4900 with their degree.
-Students will receive two credit hours for each of the first three four-month Co-op courses completed, or six credit hours for completion of a 12 to 16-month internship (up to a maximum total of six credit hours, which count as two elective courses towards graduation requirements.
+Students will receive two credit hours for each of the first three four-month Co-op courses completed, or 6 credit hours (6h) for completion of a 12 or 16-month internship (up to a maximum total of 6 credit hours (6h), which count as two elective courses towards graduation requirements.